sav-che/TL-2/Authors/Verdoorn, Frans {std. Verd.}.md

-> [!cite] BHL link: this entry starts at [page 704](https://www.biodiversitylibrary.org/item/103683#page/714/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 704](https://www.biodiversitylibrary.org/page/33212746) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Verdoorn, Frans (1906-1984), Dutch botanist, biohistorian and botanical editor; studied at the University of Utrecht 1927-1933; Dr. phil. ib.
 1934 (student of A.A.
 Pulle); established the Chronica botanica Company at Oegstgeest nr Leiden 1934; botanical secretary Int.
 Union biol.
 Sci.
 1935-1953; transferred the Chronica botanica Company to Waltham, Mass.
 1940 (maintained until 1957); technical advisor, Board of the Netherlands East Indies, Surinam and Curaçao, New York 1942-1949; organizing director, Los Angeles State and County Arboretum, Arcadia 1948-1949; professor in the history of biology, Univ.
-Utrecht 1957-1964, director Biohistorical Institute, Utrecht 1958-1976, regular professor of biohistory 1965-1976. (*Verd.*).
+Utrecht 1957-1964, director Biohistorical Institute, Utrecht 1958-1976, regular professor of biohistory 1965-1976.
+**Abbreviated name**: *Verd.*

 #### Herbarium and types